 - 13. The practice protocol shall contain a statement by the physician that describes the activities the pharmacist is authorized to engage in, including: - a.
 The procedures, decision criteria, or plan the pharmacist shall follow when providing drug therapy management; - b.
 The procedures the pharmacist shall follow for documentation; and - c.
-The procedures the pharmacist shall follow for reporting activities and results to the physician. - 14.
+The procedures the pharmacist shall follow for reporting activities and results to the physician or the prescribing health care provider caring for the patient. - 14.
 A provision that allows the physician to override a collaborative practice decision made by the pharmacist when appropriate; - 15.
 A provision for regular review and revision to reflect changes in standards of care; - 16.
 A provision that allows either party to cancel the agreement by written notification; - 17.
 An effective date.